Key takeaways

 Can a non-resident open a Canadian business bank account using a virtual address?

 The address itself isn't the obstacle — it's almost always the director ID requirement.
 FINTRAC rules require banks to verify the identity of at least one signer, and most Big Five branches still need that verification in person.
 Non-resident directors typically plan a single branch visit during their first trip to Canada, having done all the paperwork and KYC digitally beforehand with the virtual address already on file.
 Some online-first banks (Wise Business, Relay) may complete the full process remotely — confirm their current non-resident policy before applying.
+The full non-resident playbook — document set, in-person verification mechanics, when Wise Business is the right starting point, and how to migrate to a Big Five later — sits in How to Open a Canadian Business Bank Account as a Non-Resident.

 Will the bank actually call or send something to my virtual address?